Read next

-But that raises a question: do you need planning permission for an outdoor pool in England?
+But before diving in, there’s an important question to consider - do you need planning permission for an outdoor pool in England?

-The quick answer is: usually not.
-But, as ever with planning regulations, it’s not a simple yes/no question.
-Stay with us while we explain what you can and can’t do without planning permission when it comes to building pools on your property.
+Stick with us as we break down what you can and can’t do without planning permission when it comes to adding a pool to your property.

 The good news is that most homeowners with a large enough garden can build an outdoor pool under their permitted development rights.
 Swimming pools are covered by Class E for householders, and can be built without planning permission as long as you stay within the regulations.